indjev99/Convolutional-Neural-Networks/README.md

 - Arctangent

 ### Planned features:
-- Ability to chain NNs one after another during training for Auto-encoders
+- Ability to chain NNs one after another during training for auto-encoders
 - Reccurent NNs such as LSTMs
 - Porting the code to work on the GPU and other optimizations